xvariable/api_tutorial/README.md

 # API tutorial with R

 In this repository you will find the files for a basic (2 hour) introduction to APIs with R.
-The tutorial consists of 3 parts:
+The tutorial consists of three parts:
 - 01 Introduction (rmd)
 - 02 Simple Example (jupyter notebook)
 - 03 API Wrapper (with twitter, jupyter notebook)